Spathularia flavida

-Taxonomy and naming
+Taxonomy

 The species was first described in 1774 by the German botanist Jacob Christian Schäffer.
 Schaeffer gave it the binomial Elvella clavata, and called it Der keulenförmige Faltenschwamm ("the club-shaped wrinkled sponge") in the vernacular.
 In 1794, Christian Hendrik Persoon published Spathularia flavida as a nomen novum (new replacement name), as Schaeffer's published name was not legitimate.
 Elias Fries sanctioned this name in the first edition of his Systema Mycologicum (1821).
 According to the taxonomical database MycoBank, additional synonyms include Boletus elvela as defined by August Johann Georg Karl Batsch in 1783, and Spathularia clavata published by Pier Andrea Saccardo in 1889.
 In a 1955 publication, American mycologist Edwin Butterworth Mains considered Charles Horton Peck's 1903 Mitruliopsis flavida to be the same species as S. flavida.

 The mushroom is commonly known as the "yellow earth tongue", "yellow fan", of "fairy fan".
 Samuel Gray called it the "yellowish spatula-stool" in his 1821 Natural Arrangement of British plants.
 The specific epithet flavida is Latin for "blonde" or "golden yellow".